notadithyabhat/mask-detection/README.md

 The model was developed using pretrained mobilenetV2 and facenet models with additonal layer with dropout to achieve a validation accuracy of 95.7% validation accuracy.
 The final model was trained with 99.99% of the dataset and achieved an accuracy of 99%.

+Instruction to run:
-NOTE: pip install requirements.txt before running
+1. python -m pip install -r requirements.txt

+Training
+2. CMD:python train_mask_detector.py -d Dataset

+Running:
+3. CMD:python mask-detecctor.py